Anti-causal domain generalization: Leveraging unlabeled data: Anti-causal domain generalization in a semi-supervised setting

 \quad \\ where $X \in \R^d$ denotes the predictors, $U \in \R^q$ denotes the unobserved confounders, $Y \in \R$ denotes the outcome, $(\varepsilon_U, \varepsilon_Y, \varepsilon_X)$ are jointly independent noise variables, and for each $e \in \calE$, the environment perturbation $\varepsilon_e \sim \P^e_{\varepsilon}$ satisfies $\varepsilon_e \ci (\varepsilon_U, \varepsilon_Y, \varepsilon_X)$.
 Without loss of generality, we assume that $f_0(Y, U, \varepsilon_X)$ and $g_0(U, \varepsilon_Y)$ have zero mean. \end{setting}

-\begin{remark} (i) Although the SCM~\eqref{eq:scm_e} imposes certain restrictions, such as the absence of a direct effect from $e$ to $Y$, this model class can still capture non-trivial distribution shifts.
-In particular, it allows for both covariate shift and concept shift simultaneously: for some $e_1, e_2 \in \calE$, we may have both $\P^{e_1}_X \neq \P^{e_2}_X$ and $\P^{e_1}_{Y \mid X} \neq \P^{e_2}_{Y \mid X}$. (ii) The unobserved confounders $U$ do not play a significant role in this model class in that removing $U$ from the SCM~\eqref{eq:scm_e} would not introduce any conditional independencies that could be exploited for domain generalization. \end{remark}
+\begin{remark} \begin{enumerate}[label=(\roman*)] \item We do not impose structural minimality on the SCM~\eqref{eq:scm_e}: $f_0$ may or may not depend on $Y$.
+Hence, the SCM~\eqref{eq:scm_e} subsumes the case where the $X$--$Y$ dependence is driven solely by the latent state $U$ without a direct edge from $Y$ to $X$.
+For this reason, we adopt a broader notion of ``anti-causal'' to refer to settings in which the outcome $Y$ is not a descendant of the predictors $X$ (as opposed to $Y$ being the direct cause of $X$). \item Although the SCM~\eqref{eq:scm_e} imposes certain restrictions, such as the absence of a direct effect from $e$ to $Y$, this model class can still capture non-trivial distribution shifts.
+In particular, it allows for both covariate shift and concept shift simultaneously: for some $e_1, e_2 \in \calE$, we may have both $\P^{e_1}_X \neq \P^{e_2}_X$ and $\P^{e_1}_{Y \mid X} \neq \P^{e_2}_{Y \mid X}$. \end{enumerate} \end{remark}

 \paragraph{Notation.} For each environment $e \in \calE$, we denote by $\P_{X,Y}^e$ the distribution induced by $\calS(e)$, and by $\EX^e$ and $\Var^e$ the corresponding expectation and variance.